-4. Producers are expected to continue to adopt and support the development of innovations that improve the sustainable production of corn.

-a.
-Clean energy technologies, energy storage, energy efficiency and carbon dioxide capture measures are adopted as possible to reduce energy use and GHG emissions.

-5. Continuous improvement is supported by a variety of regulated conservation programs and technology transfer systems, including:

-- a.
-The Conservation Reserve Program to protect the most sensitive areas by providing financial assistance to set aside on a long- term basis for cropland vulnerable to soil erosion or critical to wildlife habitat (8.4 million hectares enrolled as of 2019).66 - b.
-The Conservation Stewardship Program to reward producers for overall conservation performance across entire operations (18.2 million hectares enrolled as of 2021).67 - c.
-The Environmental Quality Incentive Program to provide financial and technical assistance to increase environmental quality of farmland still in production (21 million hectares enrolled in 2017, 2018 and 2019).68 - d.
-The Regional Conservation Partnership Program provides financial and technical assistance for locally identified projects funded by both federal and partnering entities (10 million hectares benefited through 375 local projects with over 3,000 partners at the end of 2019).69 - e.
-The Conservation Effects Assessment Project quantifies the environmental effects of conservation practices and programs on the environment and develop the science base for managing the agricultural landscape for environmental quality.70 - f.
+- 4. Producers are expected to continue to adopt and support the development of innovations that improve the sustainable production of corn. - a.
+Clean energy technologies, energy storage, energy efficiency and carbon dioxide capture measures are adopted as possible to reduce energy use and GHG emissions. - 5.
+Continuous improvement is supported by a variety of regulated conservation programs and technology transfer systems, including: - a.
+The Conservation Reserve Program to protect the most sensitive areas by providing financial assistance to set aside on a long- term basis for cropland vulnerable to soil erosion or critical to wildlife habitat (8.4 million hectares enrolled as of 2019).89 - b.
+The Conservation Stewardship Program to reward producers for overall conservation performance across entire operations (18.2 million hectares enrolled as of 2021).90 - c.
+The Environmental Quality Incentive Program to provide financial and technical assistance to increase environmental quality of farmland still in production (21 million hectares enrolled in 2017, 2018 and 2019).91 - d.
+The Regional Conservation Partnership Program provides financial and technical assistance for locally identified projects funded by both federal and partnering entities (10 million hectares benefited through 375 local projects with over 3,000 partners at the end of 2019).92 - e.
+The Conservation Effects Assessment Project quantifies the environmental effects of conservation practices and programs on the environment and develop the science base for managing the agricultural landscape for environmental quality.93 - f.
 Landscape initiatives are used to accelerate the benefits of voluntary conservation programs, such as cleaner water and air, healthier soil and enhanced wildlife habitat.
-In 2022, NRCS operated 11 Landscape Initiatives across the U.S. for wildlife, water, ecosystems, pollinators and forestry.71 - g.
-Producers engage in education, technology transfer and practice adoption through numerous informational mechanisms such as interactions with certified crop advisors, tours of discovery farms, university experimental field and research field days, farmerto-farmer programs, tactical agriculture programs and participation in USDA, state and local conservation programs. - h.
-Field Office Technical Guides customized for local soil and conditions are available to enable better production and conservation measures by producers.72
+In 2022, NRCS operated 11 Landscape Initiatives across the U.S. for wildlife, water, ecosystems, pollinators and forestry.94 - g.
+Producers engage in education, technology transfer and practice adoption through numerous informational mechanisms such as interactions with certified crop advisors, tours of discovery farms, university experimental field and research field days, farmer-to-farmer programs, tactical agriculture programs and participation in USDA, state and local conservation programs. - h.
+Field Office Technical Guides customized for local soil and conditions are available to enable better production and conservation measures by producers.95 - 6.
+Producers comply with Title 18, Section 201 of the U.S. Code of Federal Regulations, which makes it illegal to bribe a public official or witness, where bribery implies giving or receiving anything of value in exchange for an official act.96 Furthermore, producers will abide by the Foreign Corrupt Practices Act (FCPA), which prohibits the payment of bribes to foreign officials to assist in obtaining or retaining business. - 7.
+Producers keep informed of changes to legislation and regulations relevant to their activities through various means. - a.
+The U.S. Department of Agriculture (USDA) publishes official press releases of regulatory modifications and policies that are disseminated through media, websites, newsletters, and social media channels.
+USDA Farm Service Agency Service Centers97 are located at over 4,500 locations across the U.S., providing farmers with access to information and staff advisory services at practically every agricultural county in America.